Christiaan-C-Cupido/Foundational-C-Sharp-with-Microsoft-Certification/README.md

 # Foundational-C-Sharp-with-Microsoft-Certification
-A beginner-friendly introduction to C# covering core concepts, syntax, and practical applications.
-Learn variables, data types, control structures, and OOP through hands-on exercises.
-Build confidence and gain the skills to create real C# applications.
+This repository contains my exercises and projects from the Microsoft C# foundational course, covering core concepts like variables, data types, control flow, methods, and object-oriented programming.
+A portfolio of my learning and progression in C#.